lgregs/lgregs/README.md

 ### Hi there 👋

-- 🔭 Data Scientist
+- 🔭 Data Scientist.
-- 🌱 I’m currently learning Machine Learning for Data Analysis
+- 🌱 I’m currently learning Machine Learning for Data Analysis.
-- 👯 I’m looking to collaborate on Python projects that will help me improve my analysis knowledge
+- 👯 I’m looking to collaborate on Python projects that may help me improve my analysis knowledge.